SNS / Supplemental Nursing System

 Is a Supplemental Nursing System right for me?

 - The decision to use a supply line when feeding must always be made in conjunction with a health professional/lactation consultant to determine if SNS the suitable choice for you.

 - Baby must be able to attach well to the breast

 - SNS will not be for everyone!
 If not, other alternatives may be available such as cup feeding of bottles with a slow teat.
 A lactation consultant would be best to help you determine what is right for you!

-How long will you need to use SNS?
+How long will you need to use a Supplemental Nursing System?

 This varies widely depending on individual circumstances!
 If you know you are never going to achieve a full milk supply for whatever reason, you may need to use at-the-breast supplementation for the duration of your breastfeeding journey!

 Australian Breastfeeding Association.
 2016.
 Using a breastfeeding supplementer. [online] Available at: <https://www.breastfeeding.asn.au/bf-info/using-breastfeeding-supplementer> [Accessed 7 March 2021].

 Eidelman, A., 2017.
 Supplementary Feeding of Breastfeeding Infants.
 Breastfeeding Medicine, 12(4), pp.187-187.

 Medela.
 2016.
 Supplemental Nursing System (SNS). [online] Available at: <https://www.medela.com.au/breastfeeding-professionals/products/feeding/supplemental-nursing-system> [Accessed 7 March 2021].